 Readying Your Tokens

-Tokens can represent a wealth of things on your map- wether it be a shimmering light, a terrifying foe, or a cowering hero.
+Tokens can represent a wealth of things on your map- whether it be a shimmering light, a terrifying foe, or a cowering hero.
 Setting up your tokens is a vital part of setting up Dynamic Lighting, and it’s the most customizable part of Dynamic Lighting as well.

 Place Your Tokens: When building a Dynamic Lighting map, tokens can be placed the same as you would set up a normal encounter.
 Tokens will not get lighting or vision until they are moved onto the Token Layer, however!